What can you do with an Undergraduate degree in Psychology?

 An undergraduate degree in Psychology prepares students for many interesting and rewarding careers that involve working with people.
 In your Psychology classes at Trent, you will develop skills that many employers look for in potential employees.
 These skills include problem solving, interpersonal relations, critical thinking, writing proposals, interviewing, research and organizing information, data collection, and data analysis.

 With these skills, Psychology graduates are able to obtain jobs in business (e.g., personnel manager, loans officer, retail sales manager, occupational analyst, industrial relations specialist, claims specialist, and marketing representative) and in social services (e.g., child care worker, events and recreation director, group home attendant, case worker, probation officer, admissions counsellor, youth counsellor, employment counsellor, social service aide, social-urban planner, community relations officer, vocational rehabilitation counsellor, and day care supervisor).

-Notable accomplished Trent Psychology Alumni include Dr. James Orbinski, founder and past president of Médecins Sans Frontières /Doctors Without Borders (MSF), and the Honorable Maryam Monsef, Federal Cabinet Minister.
+Notable accomplished Trent Psychology Alumni include Dr. James Orbinski, founder and past president of Médecins Sans Frontières/ Doctors Without Borders (MSF), and the Honorable Maryam Monsef, former Federal Cabinet Minister.